Ph.D., Physics, University of Alabama in Huntsville (2014)

 B.S., Physics, University of Alabama in Huntsville (2010)

 Eric Zirnstein is a research scientist specializing in the simulation and analysis of pickup ion (PUI) dynamics and hydrogen energetic neutral atom (ENA) emission from the solar wind-very local interstellar medium interaction.
 For his PhD thesis, he developed a numerical code that computes hydrogen ENA fluxes at 1 AU for NASA’s Interstellar Boundary Explorer (IBEX) mission by post-processing 3D magnetohydrodynamic-plasma/kinetic-neutral simulation results of the heliosphere and generating ENAs via charge-exchange between the simulated plasma and neutral populations.
 He developed both time-independent and -dependent algorithms, employing MPI and distributed/shared memory algorithms in C that run on multi-node computer clusters, and performs simulation/data analysis and visualization in IDL and Matlab.
 His current research continues the simulation and analysis of observations made by the IBEX mission, including the relationship between ENA flux observations and the structure of the heliosphere, the properties of non-thermal PUIs at shocks and turbulence, and their evolution with the solar cycle, as well as the interstellar magnetic field draped around the heliosphere.
 He also analyzes New Horizon’s Solar Wind Around Pluto (SWAP) instrument measurements of pickup ions at the Pluto plasma environment and in the solar wind.
-He is a data analyst for the Solar Wind And Pickup Ion (SWAPI) instrument and science team member for the IMAP-Hi instrument, both in development for the Interstellar Mapping and Acceleration Probe (IMAP) mission.
+He is lead data analyst for the Solar Wind And Pickup Ion (SWAPI) instrument and science team member for the IMAP-Lo, IMAP-Hi, and IMAP-Ultra ENA imagers, all in development for the Interstellar Mapping and Acceleration Probe (IMAP) mission to be launched in 2025.

 - Interaction of the solar wind with the local interstellar medium